 In recent years, in an effort to deal with our waste problems there has been a move towards ‘waste to energy’ facilities.
 These are essentially incinerators that convert waste to energy by burning it at very high temperatures and capturing the energy that is released.
 Some people believe that this is a good way for us to deal with our waste problem, while other say that it’s still a linear system and that the energy stored in the waste could be saved through recycling.
 Being a linear system would seem to disqualify this system from being described as renewable but it still happens in some quarters.

-What are we really buying when we sign up with a renewable energy company?
+What are buying when we buy renewable energy?

 You are actually buying renewable energy, but it won’t be coming directly to your home.
 To do this they’d have to lay a cable between your house and the power station, and do that for every customer, which just isn’t feasible.